wp-staging/wp-staging-hooks/README.md

 WP STAGING Tweaks
 ========================

-This WordPress Plugin extends WP STAGING with extra functions by using WordPress hooks and filters.
+This WordPress Plugin extends WP STAGING with extra functions by using internal WP STAGING hooks and filters.

 Installation
 ------------